muchirijane/learning-code-through-github-repos/README.md

 - [Awesome React Resources](https://github.com/brillout/awesome-react-components) - This amazing Github repository has great resources that include the React ecosystem.
 You can fork or star it will be useful in your next project.
 The repo includes: React tools, React General Resources, React Community, React Online Playgrounds, and React tutorials.

+- [Bulletproof React](https://github.com/alan2207/bulletproof-react) - This repo is a collection of resources and best practices to use when developing React applications.
+It includes real-world examples while learning about State Management, Testing, Error Handling, and more.

+- [30-Days-of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of React is step-by-step guide to learn React through projects.
+These projects are made for both beginner and advanced JS and React developers.

+-[Reactjs-interview-questions](https://github.com/sudheerj/reactjs-interview-questions) - With over 300 questions, this repo helps prepare React developers for interviews.

 #### Node Js repos

 - [Node JS resources](https://github.com/sindresorhus/awesome-nodejs) - Get more Node Js resources from Command-line utilities, Build tools, Templating, Control flow, Network, Data validation, Tutorials, and more.